-With the digital marketing industry itself being at its zenith, landing on a job isn’t that difficult provided you’ve the right skill set.
-Job portals like Naukri, Monster &Indeed would present you with a bunch of opportunities at which you could take a shot at.
-Currently, LinkedIn is the best platform to land in the right digital marketing job.
+With the digital marketing industry itself being at its zenith, landing a job isn’t that difficult provided you have the right skill set.
+Job portals like Naukri, Monster &Indeed would present you with a bunch of opportunities at which you could take a shot.
+Currently, LinkedIn is the best platform to land the right digital marketing job.

 15. They say Digital Marketing analytics have more growth.
 How true is this?